14. Interfacing compiled code (**)#

 Exercise 14.17

-Write a C function that takes a list of numeric vectors of identical lengths on input.
-Return their elementwise sum: the first element of the output should be the sum of the first elements in every vector, and so forth.
+Write a C function that takes a list of numeric vectors of identical lengths.
+Return their elementwise sum: the first element of the output should be the sum of the first elements in every input vector, and so forth.

-Character vectors (STRSXPs) are similar to VECSXPs except that they only feature individual strings.
-The latter are represented using a separate data type, CHARSXP.
-C::STRING_ELT(x, index) and C::SET_STRING_ELT(x, index, newval) work as the element getters and setters.
+Character vectors (STRSXPs) are similar to VECSXPs except that they only carry individual strings which are represented using a separate data type, CHARSXP.
+C::STRING_ELT(x, index) and C::SET_STRING_ELT(x, index, newval) play the role of the element getters and setters.

 Important